-The ability to analyze open clusters hinges on our knowledge of the Hertzsprung-Russell Diagram (Color Magnitude Diagram), an incredibly useful tool for observational astronomy.
+The ability to analyze open clusters hinges on our knowledge of the Hertzsprung-Russell Diagram, an incredibly useful tool for observational astronomy.
 In case you haven't yet been exposed to this tool, the following will serve as a useful introduction to the topic at hand.
+If you wish to read a more in depth discussion of these diagrams, refer to your Color-Magnitude Diagrams lab.

-The observable properties of stars are quite simple: their brightness (absolute magnitude) and their color.
+In the first half of the 20th century, two astronomers, E. Hertzsprung and H.N.
+Russell, independently came up with a remarkable way of looking at the observed properties of stars.
+The observable properties of stars are quite simple: their brightness (absolute magnitude) and their stellar temperature (or color).
 These quantities can be converted into more useful properties by using some additional laws of astronomy.

 From Wien's law we know that the color of a star is related to the surface temperature of that star -- a bluer star is hotter, a redder star is cooler.
 Color can be mathematically expressed as the difference between a star's magnitude (energy output) in two different colors, such as blue and yellow.
-This color quantity is called B-V (where B and V stand for "blue" and "visual," the latter is basically yellow-green).
+This color quantity is called B-V (where B and V stand for "blue" and "visual," the latter is basically yellow).